 Sometimes a juvenile case will result in a disposition of “penalty only,” meaning they must complete community service, participate in a class/treatment program or pay a fine.
 For penalty-only cases, no time is spent in a state detention center.
 Another alternative to incarceration could be probation.
 Probation is conditional freedom granted to the youth in question.
 While on probation strict rules must be followed and the juvenile will be required to report to a probation officer on a set schedule.

+At The Law Offices of David A. Black, our attorneys know the juvenile justice system.
 If your child has been charged with a crime contact us today at (480)-280-8028 for a free consultation.
 Let us help you protect your child’s future.